Trydrica/portoflio-lightbi/content/about/_index.md

 title: "À propos"
 ---

-*"To me, photography is an art of observation.*
+**Bienvenue sur mon site où vous pourrez retrouver mes séries et autres projets.**

-*It's about finding something interesting in an ordinary place...*
+**Bonnne visite !**

-*I've found it has little to do with the things you see and everything to do with the way you see them."*
+*"To me, photography is an art of observation.
+It's about finding something interesting in an ordinary place...
+I've found it has little to do with the things you see and everything to do with the way you see them."*

 **Elliott Erwitt**